grdo9107/msds696/README.md

 | `related` | Relationships between projects and publication outputs (project_id, output_id) | Data Enhancement

 ## Limitations

-### Technical Limitations
-1. **Web Scraping Fragility**: Changes to the CDI website’s HTML structure or anti-bot defenses can break the Selenium crawler and lead to data gaps.
+1. **Fragile Web Scraping**: Changes to the CDI website’s HTML structure can break the Selenium crawler.
-2. **API Coverage and Accuracy**: ORCID and xDD API responses vary in completeness and may return low-confidence or missing matches, impacting enrichment quality.
+2. **Missing or incomplete data from webpages**: Project webpages prior to 2013 are missing from the CDI website, database excludes data for projects from 2009, 2010, 2011, and 2012.
+3. **API Coverage**: The ORCID and xDD databases do not include comprehensive data for all project personnel and related publications.
+For the ORCID database, some project personnel likely don't have registered ORCIDs, or they've registered their ORCIDs under names (names they want to be referred to as) that don’t match the official listings on the CDI project webpages (given name that's associated with USGS active directory). xDD is not a comprehensive corpus of all published works.
+Project personnel may not have acknowledged the CDI in their publications or have cited the CDI in various ways, making it difficult to identify related publications using search terms and combinations or search term like "CDI", "Community for Data Integration", "USGS".
-3. **Heuristic Matching Errors**: Fuzzy-matching thresholds for personnel names and publication keywords can produce false positives or overlook valid links, requiring manual review.
+4. **Heuristic Matching Errors**: Fuzzy-matching thresholds for personnel names and publication keywords can produce false positives or overlook valid links, requiring manual review.
+The single match score with weighted fuzzy-match similarity scores and time window score for each project/publication match maybe not be the best way to identify high confidence project/publication matches.
-4. **Processing Environment Dependencies**: Requires a compatible Chrome WebDriver, stable internet access, and PostgreSQL.
+5. **Processing Environment Dependencies**: Requires a compatible Chrome WebDriver, stable internet access, and PostgreSQL.

-### Scope Limitations
-1. **Temporal Scope**: Limited to projects and outputs available on the CDI website from 2013 onward because the CDI website only includes 2013+ project information.
-However, the annual request for proposals effort began in 2009 so older project data is not included.
-2. **Public Data Availability**: Relies exclusively on publicly accessible records where internal reports and restricted data are not captured.
+6. **Public Data Availability**: Relies exclusively on publicly accessible records where internal reports and tracking data are not captured.
-3. **Schema Constraints**: Fixed PostgreSQL schema may not accommodate future data types without refactoring.
+7. **Schema Constraints**: Fixed PostgreSQL schema may not accommodate the addition of new data with varying data types in the future without refactoring.